A Glug of Oil

 Chicken parmentier just out of the oven.
 An easy recipe for leftover roast chicken.

-Now, I have to admit isn't something I'd heard of before Chicken Parmentier; I know and I call myself a food blogger, where have I been?!
+Now, I have to admit this isn't something I'd heard of before Chicken Parmentier; I know, I call myself a food blogger where have I been?!

-Anyway, I received a box of wine the other day and one of the wines said it goes well with chicken Parmentier.
+Anyway, I received a box of wine the other day and on the back of one of the bottles I read that it goes well with Chicken Parmentier.

 Recipe Top Tips!

-• When cooking the veg and shallots in this recipe, put a lid on the pan and they will soften much quicker - just take care they don't burn.
+• When cooking the veg and shallots in this recipe, put a lid on the pan, and they will soften much quicker - stir now and then so they don't burn.

 Did you know?